TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

    *  Thorson, Kasper, Mollie (testing Friday)

-* Example presentation of Atomic functions and use of derivatives within the template (during Kasper’s presentation)
+An example presentation of Atomic functions and use of derivatives within the template (during Kasper’s presentation)

-* Double checked Mathew’s AD example comparing gradients with ADMB and TMB
+Matthew’s AD example comparing gradients with ADMB and TMB was double checked.
-   * Mathew, Kasper

-* Begin planning spatio-temporal textbook using TMB
+Several began planning spatio-temporal textbook using TMB
-   * Thorson, K/C-asper, Anders, Hans

 * Option to suppress warnings from CHOLMOD during optimization
    * Casper, Kasper, Brad.
    * Notes: Now the warnings are disabled by default.
 They can be activated by adding